-entered into force in Poland in 2000.
-He had signed several noteworthy agreements with the United States in the realms of defence, aviation, and judicial assistance, which paved the way for a very close co-operation both within and outside the NATO Alliance.
-Poland became a member of NATO on 12 March 1999 and the multilateral NATO SOFA agreement the District of Columbia, 19.11.2006; at § 3.
+139. Poland became a member of NATO on 12 March 1999 and the multilateral NATO SOFA agreement entered into force in Poland in 2000.
+In the five years directly preceding its NATO accession, Poland had signed several noteworthy agreements with the United States in the realms of defence, aviation, extradition and judicial assistance, which paved the way for a very close co-operation both within and outside the NATO Alliance.